jackieocham/rest-metrics-data-analysis/README.md

 ### EDA on 6 years of self-collected sleep data performed using MySQL

 #### Steps
-- [x] export data from sleep tracking app
-- [x] import data into MySQL and prep for analysis
+- [x] export data from sleep tracking app, import data into MySQL and prep for analysis
     - see file `Prepped_Sleep_Data.sql`

 - [ ] use SQL querying to answer simple questions about my sleep habits over the years